15 Useful Digital Marketing Books Every Marketer Should Read

 12. Crush It!
 Why Now Is The Right Time To Cash In On Your Passion

 Crust It, is Gary Vaynerchuk’s first bestseller.
-If you’ve followed Gary for a while, you’ll agree with me that he’s such a tough guy.
+If you’ve followed Gary and his digital media for a while, you’ll agree with me that he’s such a tough guy.
 He doesn’t believe in entrepreneurs who run away in the face of competition.

-With this attitude to work, he’s successfully built a handful multimillion dollar businesses.
+With this attitude to work, he’s successfully built a handful multimillion dollar businesses without sacrificing customer service.

 Yes, you might be rejected.
 So what?